johansoula/SecurityShepherd/README.md

 This fork was made to update the scripted setup to work automagically on Ubuntu 18.04 LTS .

 Next steps:
+- Fine tune CSS layout and logos
+- OS hardening
 - Ansible to have the same installation than the script shell installation but more "idem potent"
-- Fine tune CSS layout and logos

 ### Manual Setup